cloudmedialab-uv/VideoCodingFeaturesQualityDataset/README.md

-# FEATURES and QUALITY METRICS DATASETS for VIDEO CODING in DASH
+# FEATURES AND QUALITY METRICS DATASETS for VIDEO CODING in DASH

 This repository is related to the paper "Features and Quality Metrics Datasets for Video Coding in DASH" submitted to the journal "Scientific Data" and comprises sample Bash source code employed to extract features and compute VQA metrics from 4k videos, with the objective of creating datasets that are publicly available on figshare.
 Besides, we also provide sample Python source code for the combination and processing of the datasets.
 And finally, we present web pages displaying figures and statistical analyses conducted with all the datasets.